rocky-linux/documentation/docs/gemstones/bash_stub.md

 	exit;
 fi

-# If only one copy of your script can run at a time use this block of code.
+# If only one copy of your script can run at a time, use this block of code.
 # Check for lock file.
 If it doesn't exist create it.
-# If it does exist display error message and exit:
+# If it does exist, display error message and exit:

 LOCKF="/tmp/${PGM}.lock"
 if [ ! -e $LOCKF ]